Hampta Pass Trek with Chandratal Lake Trek

 Manali is well connected to all the states across India.
 One can travel by Road or by Air.
 Delhi is taken as a reference to Guide our trekkers.
 So plan accordingly.

 Reach Manali by Road:

-Manali is well connected to Delhi.
-Take an overnight bus from Delhi and you will reach Manali in 12 - 14 hours.
+Manali is connected to Delhi.
+Take an overnight bus from Delhi, and you will reach Manali in 12 - 14 hours.
 Tickets can be booked online at www.redbus.in or www.hrtc.gov.in

-Tip: Since Delhi Manali is a long journey most Volvo private buses leave Delhi between 5 pm and 6 pm.
-The last hrtc bus leaves at 8.30pm from ISBT Kashmere Gate.
-Manali to Delhi Like the onward journey, buses leave from Manali to Delhi between 4pm and 5 pm.
-Your tentative arrival at Delhi may be anywhere between 6 am and 10 am.
-Plan your onward journeys only post noon giving enough buffer for bus delays.
+Tip: Since Delhi to Manali is a long journey, most Volvo private buses leave Delhi between 5 pm and 6 pm.
+The last HRTC bus leaves at 8.30pm from ISBT Kashmere Gate.
+Plan your onward journeys only post noon is giving enough buffer for bus delays.

 Day 1 – Manali to Manali base camp (6732 feet)